zhejilab/RibORF/RibORF.1.0/README.txt

 Usage: perl ribORF.pl -f readCorrectedFile -c candidateORFFile -o outputDir [-l orfLengthCutoff] [-r orfReadCutoff] [-p predictPvalueCutoff]
    -f readCorrectedFile: input read mapping file after offset correction in SAM format;
    -c candidateORFFile: candidate ORFs in genePred format;
-   -o outputDir: output directory, with files reporting testing parameters and predicted translating probability;
+   -o outputDir: output directory, with files reporting learning parameters and predicted translating probability;
    -l orfLengthCutoff [optional]: cutoff of ORF length (nt), default: 6;
    -r orfReadCutoff [optional]: cutoff of supported read number, default: 11.
    -p predictPvalueCutoff [optional]: cutoff used to select predicted translated ORF, default: 0.7.

 Example: perl ribORF.pl -f corrected.SRR1802146.mapping.sam -c candidateORF.genepred.txt -o outputDir

 A few output files will be generated. “pred.pvalue.parameters.txt” contains training parameters for candidate ORFs and predicted P-values.
-The columns include the following: candidate ORF ID (orfID), chromosome (chrom), strand, start codon location (codon5), stop codon location (codon3), ORF length, supporting read number (readNum), fraction of reads in 1st nucleotides of codons (f1), fraction of reads in 2nd nucleotides of codons (f2), fraction of reads in 3rd nucleotides of codons (f3), entropy value of read distribution (entropy), maximum entropy value of randomized even distribution (MAXentropy), percentage of maximum entropy value (PME), number of codons with sequencing reads (codonNum), fraction of codons with 1st nucleotides containing more reads than 2nd and 3rd (f1max), and predicted translated probability (pred.pvalue).
+The columns include the following: candidate ORF ID (orfID), chromosome (chrom), strand, start codon location (codon5), stop codon location (codon3), ORF length, supporting read number (readNum), fraction of reads in 1st nucleotides of codons (f1), fraction of reads in 2nd nucleotides of codons (f2), fraction of reads in 3rd nucleotides of codons (f3), entropy value of read distribution (entropy), maximum entropy value of randomized distribution (MAXentropy), percentage of maximum entropy value (PME), number of codons with sequencing reads (codonNum), fraction of codons with 1st nucleotides containing more reads than 2nd and 3rd (f1max), and predicted translated probability (pred.pvalue).
 The predicted translated P-value for each candidate ORFs was calculated using logistic regression, and was based on 3 input parameters, including f1, PME and f1max.

 The predicted translated P-values represent the binary classification of the candidate ORFs.
 The values can be smaller than 0 or be great than 1.
 P-values closer to 1 represents that the ORF is likely to be translated.
 Users can select the cutoff P-value to define translated ORFs. “stat.cutoff.txt” file contains the cutoffs and associated statistics of true positive, false positive, true negative and false negative estimations.
-Users can take the numbers as the reference to pick appropriate cutoff. “plot.ROC.curve.pdf” contains the CDF plot based on “false positive rates” and “true positive rates” from the “stat.cutoff.txt” file.
+Users can take the numbers as the reference to pick appropriate cutoff. “plot.ROC.curve.pdf” contains the ROC curve plot based on “false positive rates” and “true positive rates” from the “stat.cutoff.txt” file.
 Users can use the following R script to estimate Area Under ROC Curve (AUC) value.
-As an option, users can run the following R script to get the ROC curve and AUC value, and the R script requires “MESS” package installation.
+Users can run the following R script to get the ROC curve and AUC value, and the R script requires “MESS” package installation.

 A <- read.table ("stat.cutoff.txt", sep="\t", header=T)
 fpr <- A[,6]